Corona Rigidity: The origins of rigidity questions in -algebras

 \begin{theorem}[{\cite[Lemma 7.2]{CoFa:Automorphisms}}] An automorphism of the Calkin algebra is inner if and only if it is algebraically trivial. \end{theorem}

 Algebraically trivial isomorphisms are topologically trivial if $A$ and $B$ are separable (\cite[Theorem 2.5]{vignati2018rigidity}).
-The converse is now known (at least, unconditionally on $A$ and $B$), and it is tightly related to Ulam-stability phenomena (see \S\ref{S.Ulam}).
-We record this as a question for future reference (see~\cite[Conjecture 5.1]{vignati2018rigidity}). \begin{question} Let $A$ and $B$ be separable \cstar-algebras.
-Are all topologically trivial isomorphisms between $\mathcal Q(A)$ and $\mathcal Q(B)$ algebraically trivial? \end{question}
+The converse is not known (at least not unconditionally on $A$ and $B$), and it is tightly related to Ulam-stability phenomena.
+The following is the absolute (see \S\ref{S.Absoluteness}) portion of~\cite[Conjecture 5.1]{vignati2018rigidity}, partially answered in Theorem~\ref{thm:UlamAB} below.